Tags

 I seriously doubt it.

-These guys don’t generally do real projects, they do publicity, that’s their shtick.
+These guys don’t generally do real projects; they do publicity, that’s their shtick.

 Worst of all, they are all the same.

-They are no different, they have no creativity.
+They are no different; they have no creativity.

-At best they are bad stylists, and they don’t even know it.
+At best, they are bad stylists, and they don’t even know it.

-So that’s why they have to confine themselves to pimping the newest copy-cat technology fad, method or product; and, in many cases the pimp is pretty much the equivalent of a tech-sex worker.
+So that’s why they have to confine themselves to pimping the newest copy-cat technology fad, method or product; and, in many cases, the pimp is pretty much the equivalent of a tech-sex worker.

 Act Two

-IT is drowned in copy-cat me-too products and services, so what we see is many vendors trying to create market niches within market existing niches.
+IT is drowned in copy-cat me-too products and services, so what we see is many vendors trying to create market niches within existing market niches.
 Feck knows what people think when they embark on such ventures.

 Maybe it can be captured and crystallised in phrases such as:

-• I’m going to solve a real world problem, by doing something that nobody else has thought of doing.
+• I’m going to solve a real-world problem by doing something that nobody else has thought of doing.

 • I’m going to think laterally and move the problems and solutions upstream.